kjolley/BIGSdb_documentation/dbase_setup.rst

   * Minimum value for integer and date types.

+* multiple

+  * Sets if field allows multiple values to be set for it, 'yes' or 'no', default 'no'.
+This is only supported for fields with option lists.
+If set to 'yes', then the underlying field in the database must be an ARRAY type, e.g. text ARRAY.

 * no_curate

   * Setting this will hide the field in the curator interface and prevent it